Project introduction ---

 Artikkelikuva: Project introduction

-The objective of the AutoMod project is to create a new kind of business ecosystem, where service robots transported on moving platforms solve circular economy challenges in smart cities.
-In the future, the AutoMod ecosystem can cover the Uusimaa area and all of Finland and serve many other branches, in addition to circular economy.
+New robotics solutions are being developed and tested all around Europe and Finland.
+The objective of the AutoMod project was to create a new kind of business ecosystem, where service robots transported on moving platforms solve circular economy challenges in smart cities.
+In addition to promoting business in robotics, the AutoMod project also aimed to explore what kind of robotic solutions could address circular economy challenges in cities.

-Competence and expertise in mobility, robotics and circular economy are used as background information.
-These skills have been amassed in robot bus projects, service pilots carried out with drones, last mile logistics pilots and projects connected to the digitalisation of circular economy.
+The project sought out modular robotic solutions that could solve circular economy challenges in urban environments.
+Competence and expertise in mobility, robotics and circular economy were used as background information.
+These skills had been amassed in robot bus projects, service pilots carried out with drones, last mile logistics pilots and projects connected to the digitalisation of circular economy.

 Benefits

-In addition to this, we aim to detect bottle necks that prevent the spread of new kinds of circular economy robotics in urban environments and on a national scale.
-The open sharing of these findings will help the authorities to understand what kind of changes must be made in regulation, permit practices and guidance to allow for development in the field of robotics.
+We aimed to detect bottle necks that prevent the spread of new kinds of circular economy robotics in urban environments and on a national scale.
+The open sharing of these findings will hopefully help both companies, authorities and residents to understand what kind of changes must be made in regulation, permit practices and guidance to allow for development in the field of robotics.

 Benefits for Helsinki

-The project offers many benefits for the City of Helsinki.
-AutoMod aims to find new solutions to circular economy development areas collected previously.
-Use cases also demonstrate how autonomous mobility and service robotics benefit the City in offering services.
+The project offered many new insights to robotics for the City of Helsinki.
+AutoMod aimed to find new solutions to circular economy development areas collected previously.
+Use cases demonstrated how autonomous mobility and service robotics could benefit the City in offering services.

 It is also important from the point of view of the City to offer testing opportunities for new innovations and opportunities for the development of new cooperation and business networks as well as provide concrete guidance, help and growth training for companies.